 After I made my list I realized that I look the same when I'm doing the things that make me feel beautiful as I do when I'm doing things that don't.
 And that was powerful because I remembered that beauty is just a feeling and we can tap into that feeling at any moment by knowing what makes us feel beautiful and doing it!
 We can also avoid feeling ugly by knowing who/what makes us feel inadequate and avoiding it.
 Self-awareness and intention are everything.

 Beauty is so silly but at the same time so serious because there are beautiful girls who feel so strongly about their looks that they don't want to live because of them.
 When I started this post I thought I didn't have a solution and could only share how I felt about beauty but as I prepare to wrap it up I feel like maybe that it the solution.
 Maybe getting deeper than "inner beauty is what's important" and talking openly about the things we struggle with is where learning to love ourselves actually begins.
 The other day my friend opened up about not liking her nose, I was shocked because I love her nose.
 I was also shocked because a big part of my struggles with beauty over this last Venus Retrograde season was that I was struggling with beauty over this last Retrograde season.
 I wanted to believe inner beauty was all that mattered, but in our world that's a lie.
+We do care about how we appear to the world and so we need to start to care about talking about it and challenging WHY we feel we aren't good enough.
 Hearing my friend talk about her insecurity made it safe for me to talk about my insecurities... and like anything, when we talk about things they lose power.

 What if this week you told someone about that thing you criticize yourself for?
 How would that feel?